-Nicaragua's economy shrank 7.7 percent year-on-year in the fourth quarter of 2018, following an downwardly revised 4.4 percent fall in the previous period.
+Nicaragua's economy shrank 7.7 percent year-on-year in the fourth quarter of 2018, following a downwardly revised 4.4 percent fall in the previous period.
 It was the steepest contraction since at least 1995, as output fell further in construction (-33.7 percent vs -9.8 percent in Q3); transportation & communications (-13.0% vs -5.5%); retail trade (-19.4 percent vs -17 percent); financial intermediation (-14.1 percent vs -6.9 percent); real estate (-3.3 percent vs -1.8 percent); public administration (-1.1 percent vs 0.9 percent) and forestry & wood extraction (-7.4 percent vs -2.1 percent).
 Also, output dropped in fishing (-1 percent vs 7.9 percent) and growth slowed in manufacturing (0.2 percent vs 5.2 percent); health (2.2 percent vs 3 percent); mining & quarrying (4.4 percent vs 8.1 percent); electricity (4.3 vs 7.5 percent) and water (2.9 percent vs 5.4 percent).
 Considering full 2018, the economy contracted 3.8 percent compared to a 4.7 percent expansion in 2017.
-GDP Annual Growth Rate in Nicaragua averaged 3.93 percent from 1995 until 2018, reaching an all time high of 10.90 percent in the fourth quarter of 1999 and a record low of -7.70 percent in the fourth quarter of 2018.

-GDP Annual Growth Rate in Nicaragua is expected to be -5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Nicaragua to stand at -1.00 in 12 months time.
+GDP Annual Growth Rate in Nicaragua is expected to be -3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Nicaragua to stand at 0.30 in 12 months time.
 In the long-term, the Nicaragua GDP Annual Growth Rate is projected to trend around 2.40 percent in 2020, according to our econometric models.